 | Estimated total | $130 – $290 | $1,560 – $3,480 |

-Why grooming is a big cost for this breed
+Why grooming is a major Miniature Schnauzer cost

 - Professional grooming is usually needed every 6–8 weeks

-- Skipping grooming can cause matting, skin problems, and pain
+- Skipping grooming can lead to matting, skin irritation, discomfort, and higher grooming bills later

-Grooming is one of the main reasons Miniature Schnauzers cost more than many other small dogs.
+Grooming is one of the main reasons Miniature Schnauzers can cost more to maintain than some other small dog breeds.

 Vet care and health planning